 A flat braid join is a beautiful thing.
 When I first laid eyes upon it I was in love and knew it was perfect for the Happily Ever Afghan project.

 You will want to settle in.
 This post is long and has lots of pictures to load.
 This is my first go at a braided join technique.
-I learned it primarily from following this post at The Patchwork Heart (which is in UK terminology).
-I believe the braided join got its start from Priscilla Hewitt, who is an amazing crochet designer.
-You can read her brief instructions on the braided join here.
+While I believe the braided join actually got it’s start from crochet designer Priscilla Hewit, I learned it primarily from following this post at The Patchwork Heart (which is in UK terminology).

 When I was learning this method, I felt like I kept coming up to sections and thinking, “what do I do next?”
 So I’m going to present this post with headers for the types of scenarios you will run into while you do this technique.
 Hopefully when you get stuck (or forget), you can just go to the section and easily figure out what to do next!

 To recap our Happily Ever Afghan project… if you are following along, you should have 42 blocks (7 each of 6 different color ways named A-F) as follows:

 Here is the layout for the blocks for the afghan.
 I suggest printing it out so you can join the blocks in order.

 From here on out, the flat braid join tutorial is written so you can follow it for joining any afghan blocks